Overwhelmed by Expat Tax Complexity? US Tax Help for Americans Abroad.

 • You’re earning income overseas and want to avoid paying taxes twice

-• You have foreign bank accounts, investments, or assets that require reporting
+• You have foreign bank accounts, investments, or a pension and aren’t sure what needs to be reported.

-• You’re behind on filing and need to catch up without massive penalties
+• You’re behind on your filings and want to catch up without incurring penalties.

 Start your U.S. expat tax return today.